-All cells, whether part of the human body, plant life or even bacteria, must use cellular respiration to produce the energy they need to live.
-Cells use enzymes to create usable energy out of glucose.
-Cells can either break down glucose through aerobic respiration, which uses oxygen, or anaerobic respiration, which does not.
-While aerobic respiration is more efficient, human muscle cells can switch to anaerobic respiration when they lack sufficient oxygen or require a quick burst of energy.
+All cells of the human body employ biochemical reactions known as cellular respiration to produce the energy they need to function and stay alive.
+The sugar glucose serves as the primary fuel for human cellular respiration.
+Cells can break down glucose to generate energy using oxygen-dependent aerobic respiration or anaerobic respiration, which does not require oxygen.
+While aerobic respiration generates energy more efficiently, human muscle cells can utilize anaerobic respiration when they lack sufficient oxygen or require a quick burst of energy.